kefirRzevo/Vladimirov-CPP-course/ParaCL/README.md

         output: Fibonacci sequence
 ```
 Enable options of `paracl`:
-`--dump` - to dump AST in dot format
+`--dot`    - to dump AST in dot format
-`--decode` - to decode AST to same program
+`--cl`     - to decode AST to the same program
 `--disasm` - to disasm program to my assembler
+`--cpp`    - to generate cpp code

 ## Build